twbs/bootstrap/docs/4.0/getting-started/webpack.md

 ### Importing Compiled CSS

-Alternatively, you may use Bootstrap's ready-to-use css by simply adding this line to your project's entry point:
+Alternatively, you may use Bootstrap's ready-to-use CSS by simply adding this line to your project's entry point:

 {% highlight js %}
 import 'bootstrap/dist/css/bootstrap.min.css';
 {% endhighlight %}

-In this case you may use your existing rule for `css` without any special modifications to webpack config except you don't need `sass-loader` just [style-loader](https://github.com/webpack-contrib/style-loader) and [css-loader](https://github.com/webpack-contrib/css-loader).
+In this case you may use your existing rule for `css` without any special modifications to webpack config, except you don't need `sass-loader` just [style-loader](https://github.com/webpack-contrib/style-loader) and [css-loader](https://github.com/webpack-contrib/css-loader).

 {% highlight js %}
   ...